franleplant/nosleepjavascript-blog/content/blog/package-react-components/index.md

-_Component Authors_ might make the module available via a CDN and that might remove the need to fiddle around with CSS and Images but you will need to access the library via a Browser Global like the good old days.
+_Component Authors_ might make the module available via a CDN and that might remove the need to fiddle around with CSS and Images but you will need to access the library via a [Browser Global][24] like the good old days.

 ### Inline

 #### As Component Authors

-The bundler setup is about the same as with **Not-inline**.
+The Webpack configuration is about the same as with **Not-inline** and is actually not that hard and a working example will be provided at the end of this post.

-You wont be able to use [create-react-library][105] but you can probably find other tools that allow you to customize them to Inline everything.
+You won't be able to use [create-react-library][105] but you can probably find other tools that allow you to customize them to Inline everything.

-The Webpack configuration is actually not that hard and a working example will be provided at the end of this post.

 The key Webpack configuration is the inclusion of [url-loader][11] to inline images and files right into the final Javascript bundle.